Hedde/django-networth/README.md

     ('Pete', 'Philly', <TagManager>).networth()
     >>> 0

-In this example 'result' uses the outcome of the function as the net result As we have not added any tags to Pete yet, the count() will be zero.
+In this example 'result' defines to use the outcome of the function itself as the net result.
+As we have not added any tags to Pete yet, the count() will be zero.

 Declaring your own Networh logic: